 Broadcast Domain

-A broadcast domain is the set of all hosts and physical network segments that will hear the message when a particular protocol sends a brodcast transmission.
+A broadcast domain consists of the set of all hosts and physical network segments that will hear broadcast frames transmitted at the data link layer by one of the device interfaces within the domain.

 Why Are Broadcasts Used?